 What is the appropriate fire extinguisher to use?

-There are only two types of fire extinguisher that can safely suffocate the flames of an electrical fire: CO2 fire extinguishers and dry powder fire extinguishers (only suitable for outdoor applications and where electrical equipment is below 1000v)
+There are only two types of extinguishers that can safely suffocate the flames of an electrical fire: CO2 fire extinguishers and dry powder fire extinguishers (only suitable for outdoor applications and where electrical equipment is below 1000v)

 The most important thing to remember is that an electrical fire cannot be fought with water.